toshalpatel/AudioSimilarity/README.md

 # AudioSimilarity
-When two audio files compared, the result is giving the similar part from the two audio files.
+When two audio files compared, the result is giving the similar part from the two audio files, using CMU Sphinx4.